ovrclk/akashjs-doc/curl/README.md

 curl -s http://<rest node>/blocks/55555
 ```

-Similarly, you could query the latest block by replacing the block height with `latest`
+Similarly, you could query the latest block by replacing the block height with the keyword `latest`.

 ```sh
 curl -s http://<rest node>/blocks/latest
 ```

 The query will return the full block data as a JSON object.
-The specific for the model can be found in the Swagger document linked above.
+The model for the return value can be found in the Swagger document linked above.
 If specific values are of interest, a utility such as `jq` can be used.
 For example to get the height of the latest block, the output of curl can be passed to `jq`.

 ```sh
 curl -s http://<rest node>/blocks/latest | jq -r '.block.header.height'